How do you engage the power of the courts to ensure that all public school students have access to a quality education?

 RALLY used impact litigation to create a new narrative around students’ rights through Students Matter’s three education equality lawsuits.
 Martinez v.
 Malloy, a federal case in Connecticut, challenged the state’s anti-opportunity laws and policies under the U.S. Constitution.
 Doe v.
 Antioch sought to enforce California’s long-standing teacher evaluation laws.
 The groundbreaking Vergara v.
 California case sought to improve education equity and quality by promoting educator excellence.

-RALLY helped develop each case’s framework, secure plaintiffs and witnesses, collect evidence and research, drive comprehensive earned and digital media campaigns, execute events in California, Connecticut and nationally, and build a Democratic-led coalition advocating for quality public education.
-We continue to work with high-profile surrogates and an advocacy team in Sacramento to translate our courtroom conversation into meaningful change in the classroom.
+RALLY helped develop each case’s framework, secure plaintiffs and witnesses, collect evidence and research, drive comprehensive earned and digital media campaigns, execute events in California, Connecticut and nationally, and build a coalition of supporters advocating for quality public education for all students.

-Over the past five years, RALLY has grown Students Matter into the nation’s premier organization dedicated to promoting quality public education through impact litigation, communications and advocacy.
-Vergara ignited a national dialogue on the link between teacher effectiveness and student success and paved a pathway for additional lawsuits and bold legislative action to improve educational outcomes for all children.
+RALLY has grown Students Matter into one of the nation’s premier organization dedicated to promoting quality public education through impact litigation, communications and advocacy.
+Vergara ignited a national dialogue on the link between teacher effectiveness and student success and paved a pathway for additional education quality and equity lawsuits to help ensure improved educational outcomes for all children.